 Bank obligations include certificates of deposit ("CDs"), time deposits ("TDs"), bankers' acceptances and other short-term obligations issued by domestic or foreign banks or thrifts or their subsidiaries or branches and other banking institutions.
 CDs are negotiable certificates evidencing the obligation of a bank to repay funds deposited with it for a specified period of time.
 TDs are non-negotiable deposits maintained in a banking institution for a specified period of time (in no event longer than seven days) at a stated interest rate.
 Bankers' acceptances are credit instruments evidencing the obligation of a bank to pay a draft drawn on it by a customer.
-These instruments reflect the obligations may include uninsured, direct obligations bearing fixed, floating or variable interest rates.
+These instruments reflect the obligation both of the bank and the drawer to pay the face amount of the instrument upon maturity.
+The other short-term obligations may include uninsured, direct obligations bearing fixed, floating or variable interest rates.
 TDs and CDs may be issued by domestic or foreign banks or their subsidiaries or branches.
 The fund may purchase CDs issued by banks, savings and loan associations and similar institutions with less than \$1 billion in assets, the deposits of which are insured by the FDIC, provided the fund purchases any such CD in a principal amount of no more than an amount that would be fully insured by the Deposit Insurance Fund administered by the FDIC.
 Interest payments on such a CD are not insured by the FDIC.
 The fund would not own more than one such CD per such issuer.